-Sales for the year ended December 31, 2013 has increased to \$359,773 from \$202,636 for the same period in 2012.
-The increase in sales volume was primarily due to our initial success in selling our vegetables to local and small supermarkets in Taiwan.
-Cost of sales for the year ended December 31, 2013 totaled \$2,046,429 or approximately 568.81% of net sales compared to \$160,080 or approximately 79% of net sales for the year ended December 31, 2012.
-Gross profit (loss) as a percentage of net sales was (468.81)% for the year ended December 31, 2013, compared to 21% for the same period of 2012.
-The construction of factory with agricultural equipment used to grow vegetables was complete in the fourth quarter of 2013.
-However, the factory operated with limited capacity producing vegetables, resulting in sales revenue could barely sustain fixed costs of operation incurred during the year.
+Cost of sales for the year ended December 31, 2014 totaled \$2,292,885 or approximately 506.62% of net sales compared to \$2,046,429 or approximately 568.81% of net sales for the year ended December 31, 2013.
+Gross profit as a percentage of net sales was -406.62% for the year ended December 31, 2014, compared to -468.81% for the same period of 2013.
+The construction of our factory with agricultural equipment used to grow vegetables was complete in the fourth quarter of 2013, whereas our agricultural equipment business had not generate significant revenue in the current year yet.
+As such, the factory operated with limited capacity producing vegetables, resulting in sales revenue that negligibly exceeded fixed costs of operation incurred during the period.